Skip to product information

 organic acids (~58%), regardless of malolactic fermentation.
 Mixed fermentations with L. thermotolerans and Saccharomyces yeasts produced wines with lower pH and higher acidity, contributing to microbial and color stability, while providing winemakers with options for producing more complex wines.
 Acknowledgment of funding sources: Lallemand Inc.

-- Abigail Keng, Texas A&M University
+- Rapid Fire 2: Abigail Keng, Texas A&M University

 • VINEYARD: Rapid Fire Session - LIMESTONE

-- Rapid Fire Vineyard 1 - Jacquelyn Wrey, Missouri State University - Distribution patterns of Allorhizobium vitis in Missouri vineyards and non-vineyard soils
+- Rapid Fire Vineyard 1 - Jacquelyn Wrey, Missouri State University (VIRTUAL)

-Crown gall disease causes significant economic loss to the grape and wine industry.
+Distribution patterns of Allorhizobium vitis in Missouri vineyards and non-vineyard soils: Crown gall disease causes significant economic loss to the grape and wine industry.
 Preventive strategies are most effective for mitigating the loss of grapevines in vineyards, as there is no known cure for this disease.
 Crown gall is caused by the bacterium Allorhizobium vitis carrying a tumor-inducing (Ti) plasmid.
 A. vitis bacteria live systemically in the grapevine before causing visible symptoms and can survive in residual plant tissues and in soil for two years or longer.

 Diagnostic methods have been developed to detect A. vitis bacteria in grapevines and soil, but more reliable, specific, and high-throughput diagnostics are still needed for screening nursery